-Q. 11.
-General Morgan once said that he supposed that it was probably a good thing that you didn't get the European Command.
-"I don't believe that he would have put up with the turn as it was.
-I called on him at his headquarters up in Holland, I guess it was, and he was criticizing the fact that he had been relieved from command-from active command as he called it-and things had gone to pot with the Battle of the Bulge and all since then and I was under terrific urge to whittle him down.
-And then I thought now this is Eisenhower's business and not mine and I had better not meddle.
-Though it was very hard for me to restrain myself because I didn't think there was any logic in what he said but overwhelming egotism.
+11. General Morgan once said that he supposed that it was probably a good thing that you didn't get the European Command.
+"I don't believe that he would have put up with Monty."

+Well, I don't think I would have.
+As a matter of fact, I came pretty near to blowing off out of turn as it was.
+I called on him at his headquarters up in Holland, I guess it was, and he was criticizing the fact that he had been relieved from command, from active command as he called it, and things had gone to pot with the battle of the Bulge and all since then, and I was under terrific urge to whittle him down.
+And then I thought, now this is Eisenhower's business and not mine, and I had better not meddle, though it was very hard for me to restrain myself because I didn't think there was any logic in what he said, but overwhelming egotism.